Perhaps best served at room temperature, this luscious frittata from Bon Appetit is a fantastic do-ahead entrée.

 Sea salt and fresh ground pepper

-Crafted with our own duxelles, this creamy and delicious recipe is a favorite here at the farm.
+Mixed with our own duxelles and then topped with sautéed mushrooms, this creamy and delicious risotto is a favorite here at the farm.

 1½ cups Arborio rice